 Side note: when you were younger did you ever stick clothespins on your nose or cheeks?
 I did.
 It hurt, but I kept doing it.
 Fortunately, there are better ways to use clothespins.
 Like these Free Winter Math Activities.
 Preschoolers will have so much fun with these winter activities for preschoolers while they are matching pictures and counting to 10 all while using clothes pins.

 This newest addition to our free, low-prep winter theme preschool activities can practice matching and counting skills while having fun and strengthening fine motor skills.
 These free printable winter themed clip cards can be used to practice matching and number recognition.
 They are also great for one to one correspondence and learning ten frames in your winter math centers.
 You and your kids will love these preschool winter activities!

 Winter Math Activities for Preschool

 Counting To 10 and Picture Matching Clip Cards

-There are three sets of clip cards included in this set of winter theme activities preschool kids will love.
+There are three sets of math clip cards included in this set of winter theme activities preschool kids will love.

 - Matching picture to picture (visual discrimination)

 Simply chose the set that best fits your child’s needs or let them choose which one they want to do.